Zergus/NVSBot/README.md

 ### Local development

 Create executable .js file which will be run by `node`.
 Library provides `DevServer` class which will start development server.
+Endpoint `/webhook` will be created for dev server, which accepts POST requests.
 Example of such executable file:

 ```javascript